remrin

 ]

-2. Get the kv ID by running the following command.
-It will output the ID, which you need to update in the configuration:
+1. Get the kv ID by executing the command below, which will output the id.
+Modify the id in the configuration.

 npx wrangler kv:namespace create hammal_cache